Skip to main content

 • Length of Harmonization Numbers: Sometimes you may notice that your Harmonization # isn't 10 digits like the one in the example above.
 If that's the case, this is ok!
 Here are some things to keep in mind:

-• 6 Digits at Least: You should have at least a 6-digit number.
+• At least 6 digits are required: You should have at least a 6-digit number.
 Country-specific codes can be 14 digits long, and our system also accepts these.

 Did this answer your question?